banzaicloud/pipeline/README.md

 # Pipeline

-The Pipeline API is able to create and configure custom Kubernetes clusters and deploy cloud native applications while taking care about services, ingress and replication.
-It also monitors the underlying infrastucture, K8S clusters, pods and the application itself.
+The Pipeline API is able to create and configure custom Kubernetes clusters and deploy cloud native applications while taking care about services, ingress, replication and failover.
+It also monitors the underlying cloud infrastucture, K8S clusters, pods and the application itself.
 It is a core building block and engine of the **Pipeline Platform** - an open source PaaS where developers can build, deploy, run, monitor and scale applications.
 The platform can deploy an application in a few minutes starting with a GitHub commit hook.
-Based on an application specification - `infrastructure as code` - the PaaS supports the full provisioning lifecycle (create, read, delete, update) of the application.
+Based on an application and `infrastructure as code` specification the PaaS supports the full provisioning lifecycle (create, read, delete, update) of the application.
 Monitoring, SLA based autoscaling, attach to/reuse existing clusters is also included out of the box.
 The application specification can be described in a `spotguide`.
 The platform includes a few `spotguides` by default: Apache Spark, Apache Zeppelin and Apache Kafka.

+## Cloud Providers

+Pipeline is currently experimental and all the development, testing and the CI/CD pipeline itself is tested on Amazon Web Services only.
+The AWS version has control plane and cluster images published with Cloudformation templates and belonging artifacts.

+Nevertheless the underlying [Kubicorn](kubicorn.io) framework has support for the following providers:

+  * Google Cloud
+  * Microsoft Azure
+  * Digital Ocean

+## Managed Kubernetes

+Pipeline was architected in a way to allow pluggable implementations for providers, managed Kubernetes clusters or hybrid environments.
+Through provider plugins retrives `kubeconfig` and can connect and deploy applications.
+Currently it's tested with [Microsoft's Azure managed Kubernetes](https://azure.microsoft.com/en-us/blog/introducing-azure-container-service-aks-managed-kubernetes-and-azure-container-registry-geo-replication/) offering and there is work for the following plugins:

+  * Microsoft Azure
+  * CoreOS Tectonic
+  * Redhat OpenShift

 ## Architecture overview